jon-funk/nektos-act-guide/README.md

 ### Caveats/Gotchas
 * If job keys match, it can be confusing to specify which to run, just provide a distinct name for each job and use that value in the job flag

 * The `-P` effectively causes the runner image specified in your workflow jobs `runs-on` key to be overridden.
 Using `ubuntu-20.04=nektos/act-environments-ubuntu:18.04` is important because the default slim image used by act is likely insufficient for your workflows.
 The nektos 18.04 is the largest image on offer but obviously this brings environment parity into question.
 Make sure you check these and override appropriately.
+The first time you run act with the `-P` flag for an image you do not have, it will sometimes take 5-10 minutes to download, resulting in it hanging.

 ## Extras
 * dry run mode with the `-n` flag